 By early June AMC managed a stop gap by raising nearly $500 million in cash and furloughing 25,000 workers, allowing them to avoid filing for Chapter 11.
 But it was touch and go for several weeks as they encountered the need to engage in rent negotiations with landlords nationwide.
 Those negotiations were hampered by the looming question: how long before there is a return to "normal"?
 And even if a reliable COViD-19 vaccine becomes widely available within the next year, how likely are audiences to return to public spaces, in close proximity and in environments that rely on re-circulated air.

 Roughly three months into the pandemic, Standard & Poor’s reported that AMC did not posses "sufficient sources of liquidity to cover its expected negative cash flows past mid-summer".
 All hope was suddenly re-focused towards “re-opening” day for theaters, which for AMC was pushed from late July to mid August to eventually late August before all was said and done.
-Now that "re-opening" come and gone, there is still talk of rescue measures being taken, such as liquidating certain theatre locations in an effort to downsize, all dependent on which landlords are the least flexible.
+Now that "re-opening" has come and gone, there is still talk of rescue measures being taken, such as liquidating certain theatre locations in an effort to downsize, a move entirely dependent on how flexible landlords can be.

-Regal Cinemas, which happened to be the industry leader in the Coronavirus when it became the first chain to close all of its locations (on March 20, 2020), is fairing no better.
-The leasing agreements the Regal Cinemas has with each individual property does not allow for a one-fix-all scenario.
+Regal Cinemas, which was the very first chain to close all of its locations (starting on March 20, 2020), is fairing no better.
+The leasing agreements that Regal Cinemas has with each individual property does not allow for a one-fix-all scenario.
 And even though all the chains have re-opened in some capacity, the future is looking more and more grim as a potential second wave of COViD-19 is predicted to hit in the Fall of 2020.
 Loop Capital analyst Alan Gould recently reported to the New York Post that he foresees a quarter of theater locations in the US closing before all is said and done.

-The “push-back” trend began in early March 2020 when the latest James Bond installment, No Time to Die, was deferred to a November 2020 opening.
+This “pushing back the release date” trend began in early March 2020 when the latest James Bond installment, No Time to Die, was deferred to a November 2020 opening.
 As the realities of the pandemic became clearer, other studios followed suite, pushing all major tent pole releases (including the likes of the Black Widow, Fast and Furious 9, Maverick: Top Gun, and Wonder Woman 1984 to name a few), to the Fall of 2020 or in some cases to the Winter, Spring or Summer of 2021.
 Other films such as Disney's blockbuster Mulan, which was initially postponed indefinitely, eventually opted for a straight to streaming release on Disney+ (with a whopping $29.99 premier access fee!).
-We may start to similar tactics in the coming months as the pandemic evolves, making it difficult for production companies to secure theatrical release dates with any degree of confidence.
+We may start to see similar tactics in the coming months as the pandemic evolves, making it difficult for theatres to secure theatrical release dates with any degree of confidence.
 (See the full list of rescheduled and upended release dates here.)

 In fact, Disney recently announced that the Avatar sequels and Star Wars franchise will have their production schedules pushed back by one full year, thus moving their respective release dates back, as well.